Common Questions about Christian Financial Planning

 What does Sound Tax cost?

 Sound Tax pricing varies by scope, but current starting points include individual tax returns starting at $750; business returns starting at $2,000; and comprehensive annual tax planning with a monthly retainer starting at $1,000.
+For clients managing $2M+ in assets with Sound Wealth, tax preparation fees are discounted.
 Pricing is confirmed after understanding complexity.

 Do you work with clients outside New Jersey?